Interview with Bob Porteous

 Description

-Flight Sergeant Bob Porteous grew up in Australia and after spending time in the bush he joined the Royal Australian Air Force.
+Flight Sergeant Bob Porteous grew up in Australia and, after spending time in the bush, he joined the Royal Australian Air Force.
 After training and spending time in the United States, he travelled to Scotland on the Queen Mary.
 He flew operations as a navigator with 622 Squadron from RAF Mildenhall.
-On one occasion he describes a secret operation to Gibraltar and Tangier on a Lancaster that brought back gold.
+He tells of a secret operation to Gibraltar and Tangier on a Lancaster that brought back gold.
 He also explains his role as navigator and equipment such as H2S.

 Creator